chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

   raw.X: raw
 ```

-This tells the script how each each layer was transformed from raw values that can be directly summed. `raw` means that
+This tells the script how each layer was transformed from raw values that can be directly summed. `raw` means that
-the layer contains raw counts or some linear tranformation of raw counts. `log1p` means that the layer has `log(X + 1)`
+the layer contains raw counts or some linear transformation of raw counts. `log1p` means that the layer has `log(X + 1)`
 for each the raw `X` values. `sqrt` means `sqrt(X)` (this is not common).
 For layers produced by Seurat's normalization
 or SCTransform functions, the correct choice is usually `log1p`.